AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

    ![](assets/instance-drop-down.png)

-1. To apply the selected instance, click **[!UICONTROL uicontrol Update Enrollment]**.
+1. To apply the selected instance, click **[!UICONTROL Update Enrollment]**.
 Update Enrollment option is available on the right-top of the page.

    The newly selected instance is enrolled.&nbsp;If a learner is enrolled to a course instance which is a part of another LO, and he updates the course instance which is a part of the flexible Learning Program, he will automatically be unenrolled from the other&nbsp;Learning Objects after a warning.